kebaldwi/DNAC-TEMPLATES/README.md

 5. Regular Templates
 6. Composite Templates

-The goal of this repository is a practical guide to allow engineers to rapidly begin using DNAC automation and begin conversion of IOS CLI Templates.
+The goal of this repository is a practical guide to allow engineers to rapidly begin using Cisco Catalyst Center automation and begin conversion of IOS CLI Templates.
 The Templates have been developed over the years and with various use cases in mind, and so the intent of sharing this collection is to reduce the lift to begin automating.

 ## Intent Based Networking